kcharles52/mydiary-front/README.md

 * Click on the endpoint `create journel` to create a diary entry
 * You will automatically be directed to the list of entries
 * You can edit an entry by clicking on the edit link under the entry
-* You can view a single entry by clicking on the title on an entry
+* You can view a single entry by clicking on the title of an entry
+* To delete an entry click on the delete link

 ## Endpoints